 I like to include some listening based lessons into all of my conversation classes.
-After all, listening is half of conversation but we often neglect dedicated time to this in our classes!
-Weather fits in nicely with this because you can use things like weather reports or forecasts for the listening passages.
+After all, listening is half of the conversation but we often neglect dedicated time to this in our classes!
+The weather fits in nicely with this because you can use things like weather reports or forecasts for the listening passages.
 Or, a small talk conversation about the weather.

 Whatever the case, you’ll want to check out this template which will save you a ton of time when planning this style of lesson: